Seddryck/NBi/_documentation/installation-config.md

 ---
 layout: documentation
 title: Configuration file
-prev_section: installation-test-suite
+prev_section: installation-nunit-project
-next_section: installation-nunit-project
+next_section: run-with-nunit
 permalink: /docs/installation-config/
 ---
 The configuration file is a key element in your test environment. **This file defines the path to your test-suite**.
 This done by specifying the path to the test-suite in the attribute *testSuite* of xml element nbi.
+Keep in mind that this path is relative to the *AppBase* path defined in the nunit file.

 Note also that this config file must contain the xml element *section* and define the type *nbi* as specified here under.